This post may contain affiliate links. Please see our disclosure policy.

 Prep Ahead

-• Toss together about 5-10 minutes before you intend to serve, but place back in the fridge once tossed.
+• Toss everything together about 5-10 minutes before you intend to serve, but place back in the fridge once tossed.

 Serving Suggestions